a--hoang/PushTutorial/README.md

 ----------------

 1. Clone the repository and open the project at Android/.
-2. Add your Parse application id and client key in `Application.java`.
+2. Add your Parse application id and client key in `strings.xml` (under values/).

 How to Run - iOS
 ----------------